-The large, slightly fragrant odd fruits resemble the tropical breadfruit, and also oranges.
+The large, slightly fragrant, odd lumpy fruits resemble the tropical breadfruit, and also oranges.
 Trees grow rapidly and with zero diseases or insects.
 They were utilized in the 1930’s for shelter belts after the dust bowl disaster.
 A good tree for reforestation purposes.
 Makes one of, if not the best, firewood in the USA.
 An interesting tree to plant.
 We have them wild growing here on our farm in Kentucky.
 Old species can get pretty massive and are very beautiful, with gnarly orange bark.
-A historical specimen lives not far from here in Harrodsburg, KY.
+An enormous historical specimen still lives not far from here in Harrodsburg, KY.

 RECOMMENDED FOR ORGANIC GROWING

 USES: Hedges, fence posts, firewood, ornamental, reforestation

 Site Selection: Sunny, well-drained site.
 Likes deep, rocky soil.
 Can grow well on alkaline and limestone sites.

 Plant Size: 1-2′ tall bare-root seedlings.
 Unsexed.
 Plants 2-3 specimens for fruit production, as some will be male pollinators and not bear fruit.